yashrmaa/yasharma/content/posts/sfo/index.md

 {{< imgaction sfo Resize "300x Lanczos" >}}

-This is my 6th time (or maybe it’s 7th, I am not certain) in San Francisco and everytime I come here, I have feelings in the realm of:
+This is my 6th time (or maybe it’s 7th, I am not certain) in San Francisco and everytime I come here, I have had feelings in the realm of:
 * oh, this city could be a paradise but sadly it’s so far away from it.
 * It’s pretty meh!
 * It’s terrible, why would anyone live here?